nsls-ii-forge/qulacs-feedstock/README.md

 conda config --add channels nsls2forge
 ```

-Once the `nsls2forge` channel has been enabled, `qulacs, qulacs-conda, qulacs-mutex` can be installed with:
+Once the `nsls2forge` channel has been enabled, `qulacs, qulacs-conda, qulacs-gpu, qulacs-mutex` can be installed with:

 ```
-conda install qulacs qulacs-conda qulacs-mutex
+conda install qulacs qulacs-conda qulacs-gpu qulacs-mutex
 ```

 It is possible to list all of the versions of `qulacs` available on your platform with: